Best practice on the use of snares for fox control in England

 Air rifles can be an effective method for the night shooting of rats or rabbits at short ranges.

-Complaints often arise from shooting taking place on the highway.
-To avoid liability, ensure that all shooting takes place from vehicles actually on adjacent land where you have permission to shoot.
+Complaints often arise from shooting near highways, so to avoid legal issues, ensure all shooting is carried out from vehicles actually on adjacent land where you have permission.

 There are no specific legal restrictions on the night shooting of foxes.
-Authorised persons may legally carry out this form of fox control.
+Authorised persons, e.g. landowners and those with permission, may legally carry out this form of fox control.
 Ensure that you comply with previous guidance in this code.

 The Wildlife and Countryside Act 1981 (Schedule 7) amended Section 6 of the Ground Game Act 1880 and Section 50 of the Agricultural (Scotland) Act 1948, to allow night shooting of ground game under certain conditions.